 I am indebted to Cathy Elliott who inspired this conversation.

-so ... and then there's whatever we made
+so ... and then there's whatever we make up

-up about what's so ie there's our story about what is.
+about what's so ie then there's our story about what is.
 Hence:

-It's almost a classic defintion of being un-transformed to say
+Here's an almost classic defintion of being un-transformed (or

-for us as something we made up: it occurs for us as the truth.
+something made up.
+Rather it occurs for us as "The Truth".
 In other

 words, to the untransformed mind, our story about what is, is what